Nonx2360/DSNPRU_REG/README.md

 ## Configuration

-The system is designed for zero-configuration startup.
+The system is designed for zero-configuration startup with sensible defaults.

 **Default Admin Credentials:**
 On the first run, if no admin exists, the system automatically creates:
 - **Username**: `admin`
 - **Password**: `admin123`

-*Please change this password immediately after your first login.*
+**⚠️ SECURITY WARNING**: Change this password immediately after your first login using the "Change Password" feature in the admin dashboard.

 **Database:**
 The system uses `sql_app.db` (SQLite) created automatically in the root directory.
+Ensure write permissions for the application.

+**Environment Setup:**
+No environment variables are required for basic operation.
+The system can run standalone after dependency installation.

 ---